primer/css/modules/primer-marketing-type/README.md

 <p class="lead-mktg text-gray">I'm a lead paragraph.
 Bacon ipsum dolor amet tri-tip chicken kielbasa, cow swine beef corned beef ground round prosciutto hamburger porchetta sausage alcatra tail.</p>

-<p class="mono-font">Occasionally we want to use a mono font, there is a utility class for that.</p>

 <p class="pullquote">I'm a pullquote.
 Someone said these words in real life, and now they're on the internet</p>

 ```